 I Like Loud Bikes and I Can Not Lie.

-I’d rather be a ride for a minute than a spectator for a lifetime.
+I’d rather be a rider for a minute than a spectator for a lifetime.

 If she changes her oil more than she changes her mind–follow her.